 Use your professional network to propel you into the job market and seek out opportunities.
 Don’t be shy about letting people know that you’re unemployed.
 Roughly 40% of job seekers found their current position through someone they know.
 You can also create a profile on professional networking websites like linkedin.com.
 It’s a great and free way to see and be seen in the job market and in your respective industry.
 Also, if you don’t belong to one already, look for professional organizations to join.
 They offer many resources and networking opportunities.

-If you lose your job, but are still in a financially stable position, now may be a good time to go back to school to pick up some new skills and expand your appeal in the job market.
+If you’re laid off, but are still in a financially stable position, now may be a good time to go back to school to pick up some new skills and expand your appeal in the job market.
 Many colleges and community centers offer adult/continuing education in various fields.
 Maybe there’s something you’ve always wanted to learn but never had the time.
 If you see available jobs that are beyond your skill set, look into getting those skills.
 This can also be a chance to make a move to another industry.
 Visit local college and community center websites to find more information on available programs.

 These are just a few helpful tips for those entering the job market.
+Being laid off is hard, but you must keep going.
 It’s important to treat your job search as if it’s your current job.
 Create a schedule and goals for each day.
 Finding a job is hard work, especially in today’s competitive environment.
 Take care of yourself physically and emotionally, as a lengthy job-search can be stressful.
 A lot of people are out there, so do your best to stand out in the crowd.
 Good luck!